ysyk2021/the-power-of-self-awareness-in-workplace-stress-reduction/src/chapter-1-2.md

-Chapter 10: The Importance of Self-Awareness in Managing Stress
+The Importance of Self-Awareness in Managing Stress
 ===============================================================

 In this chapter, we will explore the significance of self-awareness in effectively managing workplace stress.
 Developing self-awareness allows individuals to recognize their stress triggers, understand their emotional and physical responses, and implement strategies to mitigate and cope with stress.